-(13) When an Academic Integrity Officer receives an Allegation of Academic Misconduct, they must apply the Academic Misconduct Guidelines and establish whether the Allegation involves possible misconduct; and
+(13) When an Academic Integrity Officer receives an Allegation of Academic Misconduct, they must apply the Academic Integrity Guidelines and establish whether the Allegation involves possible misconduct; and

-- a. if it is determined the Allegation does not involve possible Academic Misconduct, dismiss the Allegation; or - b. if it is determined the Allegation does involve possible Academic Misconduct, hear and determine the Allegation directly in accordance with the procedures set out in this Section 3. - (14) When the Dean, Graduate Studies receives an Allegation of Academic Misconduct in relation to a higher degree by research candidate, he or she must determine whether the Allegation involves possible Research Misconduct and: - a. if the Allegation does involve possible Research Misconduct, refer the Allegation to be dealt with under the Research Conduct Breach Procedures instead of these Rules; - b. if the Allegation does not involve possible Research Misconduct, apply the Academic Integrity Guidelines and establish whether the Allegation involves possible Academic Misconduct and: - i. if it is determined the Allegation does not involve possible Academic Misconduct, dismiss the Allegation; or - ii. if it is determined the Allegation does involve possible Academic Misconduct, hear and determine the Allegation directly in accordance with the procedures set out in this Section 3. - (15) No person may investigate an Academic Misconduct allegation where they have a perceived or actual conflict of interest (refer Section 9 of this Rule). - (16) Upon making a determination to hear and determine the Allegation directly the Academic Integrity Officer/Dean, Graduate Studies must notify the Student in writing of that determination giving reasons for the determination. - (17) The Academic Integrity Officer/Dean, Graduate Studies will liaise with the University's Legal Office for advice if necessary and advise the relevant Faculty or College of the alleged misconduct to allow for notification of it to any regulatory body if required.
+- a. if it is determined the Allegation does not involve possible Academic Misconduct, dismiss the Allegation; or - b. if it is determined the Allegation does involve possible Academic Misconduct: - i. if the Allegation may result in a penalty of suspension or expulsion, refer the Allegation to the Pro Vice Chancellor (Academic Quality) under Section 4 of these Rules; or - ii. otherwise, hear and determine the Allegation directly in accordance with the procedures set out in this Section 3.

+(14) When the Dean, Graduate Studies receives an Allegation of Academic Misconduct:

+(15) in relation to a higher degree by research candidate, he or she must determine whether the Allegation involves possible Research Misconduct and:

+- a. if the Allegation does involve possible Research Misconduct, refer the Allegation to be dealt with under the Research Conduct Breach Procedures instead of these Rules; - b. if the Allegation does not involve possible Research Misconduct, apply the Academic Integrity Guidelines and establish whether the Allegation involves possible Academic Misconduct and: - i. if it is determined the Allegation does not involve possible Academic Misconduct, dismiss the Allegation; or - ii. if it is determined the Allegation does involve possible Academic Misconduct, hear and determine the Allegation directly in accordance with the procedures set out in this Section 3.

+(16) No person may investigate an Academic Misconduct allegation where they have a perceived or actual conflict of interest (refer Section 9 - of this Rule).

+(17) Upon making a determination to hear and determine the Allegation directly the Academic Integrity Officer/Dean, Graduate Studies must notify the Student in writing of that determination giving reasons for the determination.

+(18) The Academic Integrity Officer/Dean, Graduate Studies will liaise with the University's Legal Office for advice if necessary and advise the relevant Faculty or College of the alleged misconduct to allow for notification of it to any regulatory body if required.